pgbouncer/pgbouncer/doc/config.rst

 server_lifetime
 ---------------

-The pooler will try to close server connections that have been connected longer than this.
+The pooler will close an unused server connection that has been connected longer than this.
 Setting it to 0 means the connection is to be used only once, then closed. [seconds]